You Can’t Pour from An Empty Cup

 Exercise

 Exercise is well known for supporting our overall wellbeing.
 It does not have to be a 10k run.
-It could simply be walking your dog around the block or taking yourself for a walk in the fresh air.
+It could simply be walking your dog around the block, some gentle stretching on a yoga mat or taking yourself for a walk in the fresh air.
 Walking is also free and can be done at any time of the day.
 Try a walk around the block at morning tea break or a lunchtime walk.

 Sleep